Reimagining the Levels, Making the Connections

 I have lived in my present home on the edge of the Somerset Levels for over 30 years and have observed with concern the impact of climate change and agricultural practices on this fragile landscape.
 I am a keen cyclist, using my knowledge of the Somerset roads as a way of keeping in touch with the changes in the landscape.

-I used to run a financial publishing company with a partner and had invested and worked part time in a couple of start-up software companies.
-Before that I worked in a family owned telecoms company.
+I live on the Polden Hills close to the Levels having moved from London some 11 years ago.
 I set up a charity over 20 years ago, and sponsored wildlife conservation projects in UK-including projects in the West Country, environmental education, organic farming and projects in Latin America including coffee and chocolate co-ops.
+Previously I had a career in the commercial sector in financial publishing, software and telecoms.

-Since moving to Somerset I support Red Brick Building in Glastonbury, advise an affordable housing fund and a community share underwriting fund managed by Resonance (based in Cornwall), am on committee for School of Social Entrepreneurs Dartington, support Real Farming Trust and the Oxford Real Farming Conference, Wells Food Festival and Wells Food Network and am a trustee of Somerset Wildlife Trust.
-I am particularly interested in food culture, how food can be produced sustainably, cooking culture, and landscape scale biodiversity and agro ecology..
+Since moving to Somerset, I have been involved with and supporting several local projects and organisations in the West country; I advise a community asset fund managed by Resonance (based in Cornwall), and sit on the advisory committee of the School of Social Entrepreneurs at Dartington.
+I support the Real Farming Trust and the Oxford Real Farming Conference and the Wells Art Contemporary, Plotgate and Somerset Local Food and Somerset Community Foundation.
+I was a Trustee at Somerset Wildlife Trust and also the for the Environmental Lawyers ClientEarth.
+I have supported the Red Brick Building in Glastonbury and the West Country Rivers Trust.
+I am particularly interested in food culture, how food can be produced sustainably, cooking culture, and landscape scale biodiversity and agro-ecology..

 Concern about the environment is a defining issue for me, having worked as a Landscape Architect for most of my life in both urban and rural areas.